Fertility Lawyers

 Couples and individuals who wish to build their family through surrogacy can use a surrogate based in the UK or in a foreign country.
 The legal situation is more complicated when aspects of the surrogacy arrangement take place overseas.
 It is always very important for intended parents to undertake thorough research before proceeding, and more so where there is an international element.

 Different countries regulate surrogacy in different ways.
 Many do not allow it at all.
 Some only allow certain groups (e.g. opposite sex married couples) to become parents through surrogacy.
-In some other countries and jurisdictions, such as certain US states, commercial surrogacy is entirely legal whereas in many, including the UK, it is illegal.
+In some other countries and jurisdictions, such as certain US states, commercial surrogacy is entirely legal, in contrast to the UK and other locations.

 When considering international surrogacy, intended parents who live in the UK should take specialist legal advice both here and in the country in which the surrogacy arrangement will take place.
 This legal advice should address the legality of the surrogacy and any payments to be made, the allocation of legal parenthood, and the process to acquire parental responsibility.
 The intended parents will also need advice on the immigration aspects of the arrangement, so that they can be present in the overseas country for the required amount of time, bring their child home easily, and secure the appropriate citizenship for the child in their home country.